how long does onboarding paperwork take

 HR works hard to make paperwork quick for you.
 By dealing with the important forms on day one, they make sure you can blend in faster.
 This way, you get to explore and get used to your new workplace more easily.

-New employee paperwork timeline
+new employee paperwork timeline

 Employment Contracts and Agreements